-Lastly, a particularly devastating context for physician negligence in the hospital is during labor and delivery.
+A particularly devastating context for physician negligence in the hospital is during labor and delivery.
 Medical malpractice involving a new parent can cause severe injuries to the newborn child or the mother.
 It is important for doctors to recognize the signs of labor and take appropriate action when delivering a child.
 It is equally essential to address maternal conditions that may be experienced during pregnancy, such as preeclampsia.

-Injuries from Hospital Malpractice
+Types of Injuries from Hospital Mistakes

 Depending on the type of malpractice, victims of hospital negligence can suffer devastating injuries, including traumatic brain damage, spinal cord damage, permanent disability, and even wrongful death.
 Medical injuries in the hospital setting occur throughout the health care process, according to a nationwide survey of 7.45 million hospital discharge documents from 994 hospitals.
 The exact cause for these injuries varies from case to case, but certain categories of injury result from hospital care lapses, causing longer hospital stays, costly charges and higher mortality risk.
-For example, patients with postoperative infections stayed nearly 11 days longer in the hospital, which added almost $58,000 in costs, and had a 22% higher likelihood of mortality than those without sepsis.
+For example, patients with postoperative complications stayed nearly 11 days longer in the hospital, which added almost $58,000 in costs, and had a 22% higher likelihood of mortality than those without sepsis.

 Wound separation, which lengthened the average hospital stay by just under 10 days and added just over $40,000.00, was the second most common hospital-related injury.
 Other injuries resulting from medical malpractice in the hospital include infections contracted in the hospital, adding 9.58 extra days and $38,656 more healthcare charges.
 Clearly, injuries in hospitals are costly to patients and society.
 Other types of hospital injuries arise from personal safety threats from outsiders, including verbal and physical harassment; as well as medicine mix-ups and related injuries, issues resulting from health information disclosure, pressure injuries, and food poisoning from outside food sources.